apple/swift-protobuf/Documentation/RELEASING.md

       ```

       _Note:_ This uses that local copy of `SwiftProtobuf.podspec`, but checks
-      against the sources on github and the already published `SwiftProtobufCore.podspec` and
+      against the sources on github and the already published `SwiftProtobufCore.podspec`.
-      `SwiftProtobufFoundationCompat.podspec`.

 1. Bump the version on _main_